l04m33/vim-skuld/README.markdown

 `SkuldBufOpen` is mapped to `<leader>sb` by default.
-You can open a scratch buffer called `[Skuld Tasks]` using this command, and then write down your tasks in that buffer, on task per line.
+You can open a scratch buffer called `[Skuld Tasks]` using this command, and then write down your tasks in that buffer, one task per line.
 Whenever you leave insert mode, or leave the `[Skuld Tasks]` buffer, your tasks will be set automatically.

 Once the tasks are set, you can invoke `SkuldStartTimer 0` to start the